 6. Magnesium

-Another study found that magnesium supplementation may improve ear function and help to treat or prevent hearing loss – particularly noise-induced and sudden sensorineural hearing loss.
+Another study found that magnesium supplementation may improve ear function and help treat or prevent hearing loss, particularly noise-induced and sudden sensorineural hearing loss.

-Magnesium is also important for vitamin D production in the body – another vitamin that plays a role in hearing health.
+Magnesium is also found to be important for vitamin D production in the body.

 Good sources of magnesium include spinach, pumpkin seeds, Swiss chard, quinoa, and dark chocolate.
 To learn more, check out our article: Magnesium – what it is and why it’s important.